TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 #### **Benefits**
 1. **Daily Category Performance**:
-   - Reveals which categories (e.g., "Chicken" or "Classic") dominate sales on peak days.
+   - Reveals which categories ("Chicken" or "Classic") dominate sales on peak days.
    - Highlights categories with low engagement on slower days, offering opportunities for improvement.

 2. **Improvement Opportunities**: